 In a new terminal window, run this command to unzip the

 psqlprompt, use the

-.csvfiles aren't in your current directory, specify the file paths in these commands:\COPY crypto_ticks FROM 'tutorial_sample_tick.csv' CSV HEADER;\COPY crypto_assets FROM 'tutorial_sample_assets.csv' CSV HEADER;
+.csvfiles aren't in your current directory, specify the file paths in these commands:\COPY stocks_real_time from './tutorial_sample_tick.csv' DELIMITER ',' CSV HEADER;\COPY company from './tutorial_sample_company.csv' DELIMITER ',' CSV HEADER;

 Because there are millions of rows of data, the

 COPYprocess could take a few minutes depending on your internet connection and local client resources.